 The proposed key rotation schedule will operate as Figure 3 illustrates:

-Two months before the current key expires, IIROC will generate a new key
+1. Two months before the current key expires, IIROC will generate a new key.

-The new key will be deposited in the corresponding Dealer Member’s Globalscape account
+2. The new key, along with the effective date of the new key and expiry date of the current key, will be deposited in the corresponding Dealer Member's Globalscape account.

-An e-mail will be sent notifying the Dealer Member that a new key is available, quoting the first date on which IIROC expects the key to be used for LEI encryption
+3. An e-mail will be sent notifying the Dealer Member that a new key is available to download.

-If the Dealer Member fails to download the new key within a week of notification, a reminder e-mail will be sent; further reminders will be sent for each subsequent week the Dealer Member fails to download the new key
+5. If the Dealer Member fails to download the new key within a week of notification, a reminder e-mail will be sent; further reminders will be sent for each subsequent week the Dealer Member fails to download the new key.

-In the event a Dealer Member fails to download the new key before the first date of expected use, IIROC will on a temporary basis, continue to use the old key for decryption until receipt of the new key has been acknowledged by the Dealer Member.
+6. In the event a Dealer Member fails to download the new key after the old key has expired, IIROC will on a temporary basis, continue to use the old key for decryption until receipt of the new key has been acknowledged by the Dealer Member.

 back to top